Skip site navigation (1)Skip section navigation (2)

 Parent Zone Parameters

-If a DNSSEC zone is in a chain of trust, digest information
+If a DNSSEC zone is in a chain of trust, digest information about

-the parent zone.
-To properly roll keys, timing information about
+zone.
+To properly roll keys, timing information about the parent

-the parent zone must be configured.
+zone must be configured.

 Propagation Delay

-The Propagation Delay parameter related to the parent zone is
+The Propagation Delay parameter related to the parent zone is the

-Delay in the policy should be a estimate.
+icy should be a estimate.

-the TTL of the DS record in the parent zone.
+TTL of the DS record in the parent zone.

 SOA Parameters